The Eid al-Adha is Islam's holiest festival celebrated annually around the world and an official holiday in Muslim-majority countries.

 Bangladesh will observe a six-day Eid holiday, from September 9 until September 14.

-Nigeria and Gambia have also announced a long weekend for Eid, with Monday, September 12 and Tuesday, September 13 a public holiday.
+Nigeria has also announced a long weekend for Eid, with Monday, September 12 and Tuesday, September 13 a public holiday.

 Source: Al Jazeera